jordyorel/orus-lang/docs/IMPLEMENTATION_GUIDE.md

 ### 1.2 Variable Assignment Implementation

-Variables can be declared immutable with `let` or mutable using `let mut`.
+Variables are declared by assignment.
+Prefix with `mut` for mutability.
 Type annotations are parsed after a colon and stored on the AST for future type checking.
 The compiler records mutability in its local table to prevent writes to immutable bindings.